ndipatri/GoogleActionsWorkshop/README.md

 the Particle Photon Arduino platform and possibly Newton’s Laws of Motion as they pertain to Ping Pong balls!
 (BYOL - bring your own laptop)

+This GitHub project has two main directories: firebaseFunctions and googleCloudAppEngine

+The 'firebaseFunctions' directory has a basic code sample of how Google Actions used to be done: Node.js running in the cloud as a Firebase Function.

+The 'googleCloudAppEngine' directory is where we will be conducting this workshop.

+For details instructions on this workshop start [here](https://docs.google.com/document/d/1uZ1BeA0qE42ctzZScs6CCyCK07HCGJ-ryMR8wqROkI0/edit?usp=sharing)

 ### Things you can do before you come to the workshop

 During the workshop you will using the Google Cloud Platform.
 You will need to log in to the Google Cloud Platform (https://console.cloud.google.com) using your Google account.

+See **NOTE** below on why you might want to also create a Billing account with Google.

 We'll be going over all of this during the workshop, but in the interest of saving the meager WiFi bandwidth that will be available, please feel free to install (or at least download) the following on your device ahead of time.
 The commands shown below are for the Mac:

 * __HomeBrew__ - OSX build environment